openstack/tempest/README.rst

 Tempest exposes a library interface.
 This interface is a stable interface and should be backwards compatible (including backwards compatibility with the old tempest-lib package, with the exception of the import).
-If you plan to directly consume tempest in your project you should only import code from the tempest library interface, other pieces of tempest do not have the same stable interface and there are no guarantees on the Python API unless otherwise stated.
+If you plan to directly consume Tempest in your project you should only import code from the Tempest library interface, other pieces of Tempest do not have the same stable interface and there are no guarantees on the Python API unless otherwise stated.